lekeiciahseptember/1Nebula_Intern_Assessment/Developer/New-Recruit/Questions.md

 Please see the attached ERD diagram image.
 The diagram was submitted as a solution to storing employee Cellphone data, voice and sms usage.
 Discuss at least one improvement that can be done to the ERD.

 I think that one important improvement that can be made to the ERD is breaking down complex attributes, like location(County, City, Suburb...) details, into separate tables.
 This reduces redundancy, streamlines data maintenance, and enhances data integrity, making the database more organized and reliable.
+Another improvement I would suggest is being consistent with naming conventions, as it would make it easier to understand and maintain.

 ## Question 2